MotazMohd/garage-analysis/README.md

 - 📄 See `Tasks/PurchaseOrdersModulePlan/` for three-sprint roadmap and deliverables

 ### 🔹 12.
 Invoice & Billing
 - Invoice generation from jobs
 - Integration with tax, parts, labor
+- 📄 See `Tasks/InvoiceBillingModulePlan/` for three-sprint roadmap and deliverables

 ### 🔹 13.
 Reports & Dashboards
 - Revenue
 - Usage
 - Technician performance
 - Stock turnover